-The Community Foundation of Greenville provides reliable and technical information on planed giving for individuals and families.
+The Community Foundation of Greenville provides reliable and technical information on planned giving for individuals and families.
 We're here to answer your questions on charitable giving and help you accomplish your philanthropic goals.

 Bequests are one of the easiest ways to give to the Community Foundation because donors retain complete control over the assets during their lifetime.
 Bequests can be a specific dollar amount, a percentage of the estate, or the residual that remains after all other bequests are made.
 Bequests may be made as an unrestricted gift to the Community Foundation to be used as directed by the Board.
 Bequests may also be made to an existing fund or to a new fund to be established by the gift in the donor’s name.
 Bequests to the Community Foundation are excluded from assets for estate tax purposes.
 Sample language for a bequest by a codicil to your will can be found here.

 Individual Retirement Accounts & Retirement Plans

 Donors may designate the Community Foundation as the beneficiary of IRAs and retirement plans.
 These assets are some of the best to leave to charity because there is no estate tax or income tax due as the gift will qualify for a charitable deduction.
 These same assets included in the donors estate or left to heirs may be taxed at a cumulative rate of over 65%.
 The only document required to make this change is a beneficiary form which is available from the trustee, custodian or plan administrator.
 The donor retains access to all the funds during their lifetime.
 The donor may specify the gift unrestricted or to establish a special fund in the donor’s name at the Community Foundation.
 Consider making a charitable gift from your IRA.